USA Hockey National Team Development Program: Notable alumni

-As of the 2024-25 season, 408 NTDP alumni were drafted in the National Hockey League.
-This includes Rick DiPietro, Erik Johnson, Patrick Kane, Auston Matthews, and Jack Hughes, all of whom were drafted first overall in the NHL Entry Draft.
-At the 2007 NHL Entry Draft, NTDP alumni Patrick Kane and James van Riemsdyk were selected 1st and 2nd overall respectively, being the first American-born players selected with the top two picks.
-A record 17 players were selected directly from the NTDP in the 2019 NHL Entry Draft.
+Since 1999, and through the 2025 NHL draft, 432 NTDP alumni have been drafted by the National Hockey League (NHL) including 103 first round picks.
+This includes Rick DiPietro, Erik Johnson, Patrick Kane, Auston Matthews, and Jack Hughes, all of whom were drafted first overall in the NHL entry draft.
+At the 2007 NHL entry draft, NTDP alumni Patrick Kane and James van Riemsdyk were selected first and second overall respectively, the first American-born players selected with the top two picks.
+Seventeen players were selected from the NTDP in the 2019 NHL entry draft.

+At the 2026 Winter Olympics, 17 of the 25 players on the United States men's roster were NTDP alumni.
+The team defeated Canada 2–1 in overtime to win the program's first Olympic gold medal since the 1980 "Miracle on Ice" team, with the game winning overtime goal from NTDP alumnus Jack Hughes.